Unleash/unleash-client-node/README.md

 The initialize method takes the following arguments:

-- **url** - the url to fetch toggles from. (required)
+- **url** - The url to fetch toggles from (required).
-- **appName** - the application name / codebase name (required)
+- **appName** - The application name / codebase name (required).
-- **environment** - the active environment this application is running in.
-Automatically populated to the Unleash Context.
-(Optional)
+- **environment** - The active environment this application is running in.
+Automatically populated in the Unleash Context (optional).
-- **instanceId** - an unique identifier, should/could be somewhat unique
+- **instanceId** - A unique identifier, should/could be somewhat unique.
-- **refreshInterval** - The poll-intervall to check for updates.
+- **refreshInterval** - The poll interval to check for updates.
 Defaults to 15000ms.
 - **metricsInterval** - How often the client should send metrics to Unleash API.
 Defaults to 60000ms.
 - **strategies** - Custom activation strategies to be used.
-- **disableMetrics** - disable metrics
+- **disableMetrics** - Disable metrics.
-- **customHeaders** - Provide a map(object) of custom headers to be sent to the unleash-server
+- **customHeaders** - Provide a map(object) of custom headers to be sent to the unleash-server.
 - **customHeadersFunction** - Provide a function that return a Promise resolving as custom headers to be sent to unleash-server.
 When options are set, this will take precedence over `customHeaders` option.
-- **timeout** - specify a timeout in milliseconds for outgoing HTTP requests.
+- **timeout** - Specify a timeout in milliseconds for outgoing HTTP requests.
 Defaults to 10000ms.
-- **repository** - Provide a custom repository implementation to manage the underlying data
+- **repository** - Provide a custom repository implementation to manage the underlying data.
-- **httpOptions** - Provide custom http options such as `rejectUnauthorized` - be careful with these options as they may compromise your application security
+- **httpOptions** - Provide custom http options such as `rejectUnauthorized` - be careful with these options as they may compromise your application security.
 - **namePrefix** - Only fetch feature toggles with the provided name prefix.
 - **tags** - Only fetch feature toggles tagged with the list of tags.
-Eg: `[{type: 'simple', value: 'proxy'}]`.
+E.g.: `[{type: 'simple', value: 'proxy'}]`.

 ## Custom strategies